 Campus visits — they’re the best, aren’t they?
 Road trip with your kid, pondering so many potentials (both exciting and terrifying), seeing beautiful campuses, new cities, and people.
-But c’mon — we all know the very best thing about the college school tour.
-It’s the other parents.
+But c’mon — we all know the very best thing about the college school tour: it’s the other parents.
 After three kids and at least two dozen college visits with tours and orientations, my husband and I started to look forward simply to observing the other parents.
-If we have learned nothing else, it is this: whatever clueless, annoying, un-self-aware thing you do to embarrass your kid, someone else is doing it far better than you.
+If we have learned nothing else, it that whatever clueless, annoying, un-self-aware thing you do to embarrass your kid, someone else is doing it far better than you.

 I’d like to think that I’m unique and not just like every other middle-aged mom out there.
 The college tour, however, reveals that nope, we parents are pretty much interchangeable and can be reduced to a handful of stereotypes.
-I have identified at least six.
 I myself have been a few of them, depending on the kid with whom we were touring.
 And yes, someone really did ask each of the following questions.

 Both mom and dad are with their precious child, whom they love so fiercely that they’ve never let him out of their sight.
 They are visibly agitated that the day is approaching when their firstborn will leave home.
 All their questions will betray intense anxiety that the school won’t sufficiently appreciate their child’s genius or accommodate his needs.